 A3: At the last meeting, the Army was asked to publish an APR on the website, but it is not yet published.
 The Army will make sure that some of the best maps are included as links on the website.
 Also, whenever a presentation is given on cleanup, maps are typically included in the presentation.

-Q: Forest Kelley is not on the name of attendees from the last meeting.
-Can Forest spell his name completely.
+Q: Forrest Kelley is not on the name of attendees from the last meeting.
+Can Forrest spell his name completely.

-A: Forest was not at the last meeting because he had a conflict.
+A: Forrest was not at the last meeting because he had a conflict.
 The RAB Member list will be sent out and it will include names and contact information for all the RAB members.

 Q: How can we access the biographies of the members that have submitted them?